-The winning paper will, after additional review by the JHBS Editorial Board, be published in JHBS with a notice indicating that it is the winner of the ESHHS Early Career Award.
-The Publisher will provide an honorarium of US $500 to the award recipient.
+The winning paper can be submitted to JHBS.
+If accepted after additional review, it will be published with a notice indicating that it is the winner of the ESHHS Early Career Award.
+The Publisher will then provide an honorarium of US $500 to the award recipient.

-- Those wishing to be considered must be members of ESHHS at the time of submission (an appropriately completed Membership Form may accompany a submitted paper).
+- Those wishing to be considered must be members of ESHHS at the time of submission.
+(An appropriately completed membership form & proof of dues payment may accompany the submission.)

-- Submissions are accepted from both the current year and the previous year.
+- Submissions are accepted for papers presented during both the current year’s ESHHS conference and the previous year’s conference.

 - The Board will acknowledge receipt of applications and will confirm their eligibility.